nodejs/node/CPP_STYLE_GUIDE.md

 Coding guidelines are based on the following guides (highest priority first):
 1. This document
 2. The [Google C++ Style Guide][]
-3. The ISO [C++ Core Guidelines][]

-In general code should follow the C++ Core Guidelines, unless overridden by the Google C++ Style Guide or this document.
-At the moment these guidelines are checked manually by reviewers, with the goal to validate this with automatic tools.
+In general code should the Google C++ Style Guide, unless overridden by this document.

+There are two automatic tools in this code base:

+- `make lint-cpp`: the C++ linter based on [Google’s `cpplint`][]
+- `make format-cpp`: the C++ formatter based on clang-format

+At the moment guidelines that cannot be caught by these tools are checked manually by reviewers.
+When nit-picking about rules that cannot be enforced by automatic tooling during review, prefer giving specific reasons on a case-by-case basis instead of simply citing rules.

+In code that does not interface with any third-party libraries, [C++ Core Guidelines][] may be a reference for good practices.

 ## Formatting

-Unfortunately, the C++ linter (based on [Google’s `cpplint`][]), which can be run explicitly via `make lint-cpp`, does not currently catch a lot of rules that are specific to the Node.js C++ code base.
-This document explains the most common of these rules:

 ### Left-leaning (C++ style) asterisks for pointer declarations